harmony-one/h/progress/uladzislau-muraveika.md

+2026-07-03 Fri:

+Release-candidate is running right now running on the testnet successfully for 3 days after activation.
+The same version without activation right now running on all Harmony controlled nodes in the mainnet, so smoke tests have been passed.

+For the CI improvements, I've done several improvements.
+First of all, I've added arm build for hmy cli tool, feature asked by the community running harmony on arm machines, [see the hmy cli release](https://github.com/harmony-one/go-sdk/releases/tag/v2026.0.0) .
+Additionally, I've udpdated the [documentation page about it.](https://docs.harmony.one/home/~/changes/2324/network/validators/node-setup/hmy-cli-download)

+The second improvement was the [proto.Docker image and github ci workflow update](https://github.com/harmony-one/harmony/pull/5071), now we are using from the main harmonyone registry and we using tag with commit has as version instead of just latest.

+These 2 improvements about arm builds allowed me the enable the whole test set on the arm64, now all unit tests, [localnet RPC test and pyhmy tests are running against arm64 binaries and passing](https://github.com/harmony-one/harmony/actions/runs/28601067543).
+So if users are running on the arm or thinking about it, we can be sure that core functionality is working fine here as well.

+The fourth and the last CI improvement was enabling [zizmor](https://zizmor.sh/) linting on our github actions workflows, this will help us to use the best practices in the Github CI setups.

+As a bonus for the arm build, we can think about switching some of our workload in the devnet and testnet to it, usually arm servers are cheaper.

+Finally, I've also updated grafana, prometheus and cadvisor to the new major versions.

+---

 2026-06-26 Fri:
 Release-candidate is ready to be activated on the testnet and after a few days of running, hardfork date will be announced to the community, right now approximate date is 6 or 7 of July.